reflectoring/reflectoring.github.io/_posts/2021-01-23-cookies-servlet-api-spring-boot.md

 In this article, we looked at what cookies are and how they(Http cookies) work.

-All in all cookies are simple text strings that carry some information and are identified with a name.
+All in all, cookies are simple text strings that carry some information and are identified with a name.

 We checked into some of the optional attributes we can "wear" to cookies to make them behave a certain way.
-We saw that we can make them persistant with `Max-Age` and `Expires`, narrow down their scope with `Domain` and `Path`, transmitted only over HTTPS with `Secure` and hide from client scripts with `HttpOnly`.
+We saw that we can make them persistent with `Max-Age` and `Expires`, narrow down their scope with `Domain` and `Path`, transmitted only over HTTPS with `Secure` and hide from client scripts with `HttpOnly`.

 We checked into two ways of handling cookies using Servlet API and Spring.
-Both of these apis offer the required methods for creating (with all atributtes), reading and deleting cookies.
+Both of these APIs offer the required methods for creating (with attributes), reading and deleting cookies.

 They are easy to implement and developers can choose either of them to implement cookies.